St. Louis Children's Hospital: Awards and accomplishments

 Child magazine has named St. Louis Children's Hospital on its list of the nation's '10 Best' pediatric hospitals four consecutive times.
 In 2008, the magazine ranked Children's newborn medicine and orthopedics program #3; pulmonary medicine and emergency medicine ranked #4; and cardiac services ranked #6.

-U.S. News & World Report has also repeatedly named St. Louis Children's Hospital on its list of the Best Pediatric Hospitals in America.
+U.S. News & World Report has repeatedly named St. Louis Children's Hospital on its list of the Best Pediatric Hospitals in America.